bloominstituteoftechnology/Lambda-Hello/PolyG.md

 # ABOUT POLY GOVEIA

-My name is Poly Goveia, and I am empathetic, curious, and driven.
+My name is Poly Goveia, and I am athletic, judgemental, and extroverted.

-I am a huge foodie.
-Pho is my all time favorite dish.
-Trying new foods is my favorite pass time.
-At the same time I am very picky, but I will _almost_ always try something once.
+I am a huge sports fan.
+I have played every sport known to man, and I love all of them.
+I love watching, playing, and keeping myself informed on all things sports.